ArjunReddy07/wind-stf/docs/thesis/md/background.md

 \ref{fig-methods-overview}

-Conventional approaches are characterized by the modeling of the time series as a realization of stationary stochastic process (\cite{brockwell2009}, \cite{bontenpi2013strategies}).
-The two most widely used families of conventional methods are the Exponential Smoothing (ES) family the ARIMA family (\cite{hyndman2018principles}).
+Statistical forecasting approaches are characterized by the modeling of the time series as a realization of stationary stochastic process (\cite{brockwell2009}, \cite{bontenpi2013strategies}).
+The two most widely used families of statistical methods are the Exponential Smoothing (ES) family the ARIMA family (\cite{hyndman2018principles}).

 In the ES approach, time series is modeled as combination of  interpretable components \cite{brockwell2009}.
 In the *classical decomposition* (\cite{makridakis1998}), these components are trend component $m$, seasonal component $d$ and random noise (*white noise*) $y_t$, which are linearly combined to reconstruct the time series:
 $$